FortunesFavor/Kismet/Rules.rst

  - Stamina recovery rate is based on level
  - Stamina is spent to raise the success threshold of an Ability
  - Stamin is also spent to pay for a dodge chance.
 If a successful strike is made against you, you may contribute an amount of Stamina to bring the total roll into failure range, then roll Dodge for a chance to mitigate damage
+ - Stamina is also spent to activate Stunts

 Edge
 ====